[pdf-embedder url=”https://kimmerer.com/wp-content/uploads/2018/01/PSB-Book-Review-1.pdf” title=”PSB Book Review 1″]

 And as to all the claims of the great age of trees that we see on the Internet, we should treat them with a great deal of skepticism.
 That 6,000-year-old baobab?
 It might be 1,000 years old.
 The Angel Oak said to be 1,500 years old?
 More likely to be 400-500 years old.
 These trees are still very old and deserving of our respect and veneration, and there is really no good reason for people to make such wild claims.
 And what about that 9,000-year-old spruce called Old Tjikko, the subject of thousands of Facebook claims and blog posts?
 As we will see in our next story on old trees, that claim does not hold up either.

-Venerable Trees, Inc., is focusing our efforts on a few high-priority geographic areas and four high-priority tasks:
+Venerable Trees, Inc., is focusing our efforts on five high-priority geographic areas and four high-priority tasks:

 Today, we are launching a new project “Great Trees of the Bluegrass” to locate and identify important trees in our region.
 We have a new Facebook Group: Great Trees of the Bluegrass for you to contribute your own observations, and we are also creating a new web-based identification and mapping tool for your use.
 The purpose of this project is to identify, map and evaluate the important trees of the Bluegrass and to tell their stories.
 We will later be extending this to the Nashville Basin.